Royal-Navy/design-system/packages/eslint-config-react/README.md

 # ESLint Config
-Provides a unified linting and formatting config for all Royal Navy Apps using [ESLint](https://eslint.org/) and [Prettier](https://prettier.io/).
+This package provides the Royal Navy [ESLint](https://eslint.org/) configuration.

 ## Installation
-The Royal Navy ESLint config is available as a npm package.
+The Royal Navy ESLint config is available as an NPM package.

 ```
 // npm